 What This Means for Optimus Production Timeline

-Based on Tesla's announcements, here's the realistic timeline:
+Based on Tesla's announcements and historical track record, here's a realistic assessment:

 - Q1 2026: Unveiling of Optimus Gen 3, the first mass-production-ready design